 My feelings have been mixed and I won't go into detail on this post, I'm sure my work will speak for itself.

-In terms of expression, I've shed more tears than I thought I ever would, because I'm not the heartless automaton some would believe or I often make out.
-I've expressed my thoughts and feelings not only verbally – a relatively new thing for me, but in writing.
+In terms of expression, I've shed tears and I've expressed my thoughts and feelings not only verbally – a relatively new thing for me, but in writing.
 Furious writing.
 And daring to in painting too, something I first attempted with trepidation but also a new sense of serenity.

 Our relationship is indicative in all my artworks.
 It was intense and complex.
 I cannot change that, and why should I?
 This was my deal on coming into this world, the challenge I faced is part of who I am.
 In some ways, I lack what others have, in other ways, I have developed sensory skills that may seem superhuman.

 If you've been following my posts, you will recognise that SOUTH is the past, childhood, relationships, flow, red.
 SOUTH has always been testing for me, as I clung to the past but so wanted to let go, then failed at maintaining consistent, trusting relationships; trying to get into flow state when most of the time I functioned naturally in anxiety and fight or flight mode.

 WEST is also self-explanatory: evening, pause, reflection, maturity.
 It is ancestors, the physical, the body, the colour black, and death.